-On February 9 and 12, 2024, China notified the revised draft National Food Safety Standard of General Principles for the Labeling of Prepackaged Foods to WTO under G/SPS/N/CHN/1295 and under G/TBT/N/CHN/1827.
+On July 11, 2024, China notified revisions to the draft National Food Safety Standard of General Principles for the Labeling of Prepackaged Foods to the World Trade Organization (WTO) under G/SPS/N/CHN/1295/Add.1.
 The proposed date of entry into force is to be determined.
-Comments may be submitted to China's SPS National Notification and Enquiry Center at sps@customs.gov.cn until April 9, 2024 or to China's TBT National Notification and Enquiry Center at tbt@customs.gov.cn until April 12, 2024.
+Comments may be submitted to China's SPS National Notification and Enquiry Center at sps@customs.gov.cn until August 16, 2024.